angelip2303/kgswc2023-31/slides.md

 ::left::

-- Shapes are represented as a 🌳.
+- Shapes are represented as a tree.
 - Each node represents a **Shape**.
 - **Validation** is done by traversing the tree.
 - The validating behaviour of Shapes is key.